-- h) Monitoring and testing: Although some protocols might be employed on an ad-hoc basis, FAS/Quito is not aware of Ecuador actively testing for GE traits in imports and exports.
-FAS/Quito is not aware of Ecuador actively testing for GE traits in fields either. - i) Low-level presence (LLP) policy: Ecuador has not established a low-level presence (LLP) rule for processed food products.
-It favors such establishment though, and opposes a zero-tolerance level approach in the case of planting seeds.
-However, Ecuador has yet to officially state in a law or regulation what the threshold will be for LLP. - j) Additional regulatory requirements: None.

-- k) Intellectual property rights (IPR): Legislation permits the registration of new plant varieties.
+h) Monitoring and testing: Although some protocols might be employed on an ad-hoc basis,

+FAS/Quito is not aware of the GOE actively testing for GE traits in imports and exports.
+FAS/Quito is not aware of the GOE actively testing for GE traits in fields either.

+- i) Low-level presence (LLP) policy: Ecuador has not established a low-level presence (LLP) rule for processed food products.
+It favors such establishment though and opposes a zero-tolerance level approach in the case of planting seeds.
+However, Ecuador has yet to officially state in a law or regulation what the threshold will be for LLP. - j) Additional regulatory requirements: None. - k) Intellectual property rights (IPR): Legislation permits the registration of new plant varieties.
 State-funded new plant varieties are deemed public goods; while no royalties are currently being collected, Ecuador reserves the right to collect royalties.
-Private breeding and seed companies however can register new varieties and charge royalties.
-FAS/Quito will monitor any IPR issues related to GE crops as these new seed varieties are introduced in the next years. - Cartagena protocol ratification: Ecuador is a signatory of the Convention on Biological Diversity and the Cartagena Protocol on Biosafety; policies and regulations issued must be in accordance with these agreements.
-However, under Ecuador's Constitution, no international protocol or agreement can be above the Constitution. - m) International treaties/forum: Ecuador is "somewhat" bound by Andean Community of Nations Decision 523; requiring that its biosafety regulations be in compliance with the Andean Strategy on Biodiversity.
+Private breeding and seed companies, however, can register new varieties and charge royalties.
+FAS/Quito will monitor any IPR issues related to GE crops as these new seed varieties are introduced in years to come. - l) Cartagena protocol ratification: Ecuador is a signatory of the Convention on Biological Diversity and the Cartagena Protocol on Biosafety; policies and regulations issued must be in accordance with these agreements.
+However, under Ecuador's Constitution, no international protocol or agreement can be above the Constitution. - m) International treaties/forum: Ecuador is "somewhat" bound by Andean Community of Nations Decision 523 that requires its biosafety regulations to be in compliance with the Andean Strategy on Biodiversity.
 It does not currently participate in other biotechnology fora. - n) Related issues: Risks to agricultural production associated with climate change have triggered additional interest in exploring GE crops and new breeding innovations as part of Ecuador's climate change adaptation and mitigation strategies.
+The need to take adaptation and mitigation measures is also embedded in the new implementing regulation for the Omnibus Bill on the Environment.